Patrol info for U-74

 1 May 1942

-At 22.22 hours, a U-boat was unsuccessfully attacked by HMS Unbroken with her last two torpedoes about 30 miles southeast of Almeria, Spain.
+22.22 hrs, approx. 30 miles (48km) SE of Almeria, Spain: HMS Unbroken launched three torpedoes at a U-boat, without success.
 HMS Georgetown, HMS Vidette and HMS Westcott on A/S patrol east of Gibraltar were subsequently sent to this position but found nothing.
-This must have been U-74 which was unaware of the torpedo attack and en route to assist the crippled U-573.
+This must have been U-74, which was en route to assist the crippled U-573.
 (Sources: ADM 199/662)

 2 May 1942